 The 4 major families of new synthetic drugs to know

-To better understand the risks, it is useful to classify NPS into major categories.
-This mapping does not replace a toxicological analysis, but it helps identify the main danger profiles.
+To better understand the risks, it is useful to classify NPS into major families.
+This mapping does not replace toxicological analysis but helps identify the main danger profiles.

 1. Synthetic cannabinoids